JBader89/PlugBot/README.md

 .album - Returns the album of the current song.
 .artist - Returns Last.fm info about the current artist, .artist [givenArtist] returns Last.fm info about a given artist.
 .calc - Calculates the solution to a given mathematical problem with .calc [equation].
-.commands - Returns the list of commands.
+.commands - Returns a list of the most important commands.
 .define - Returns the Merriam-Webster dictionary definition of a given word with .define [givenWord].
+.events - Returns upcoming events of the current artist, .events [givenArtist] returns upcoming events of a given artist.
 .facebook - Returns a link to the Chillout Mixer Facebook page.
 .forecast - Returns a four day forecast of the weather in given city with .forecast [givenCity], [givenState].
 .genre - Returns the genres of the current artist, .genre [givenArtist] returns the genres of a given artist.